Enable Email Notifications

 App Passwords can only be used with accounts that have 2-Step Verification turned on.

-The Google account that you use for authentication must have 2-Step Verification enabled.
-To connect to the Gmail server with this account, generate an application-specific password in your Google account.
+The Google account that you store in the mailbox integration settings must have 2-Step Verification enabled.
+To connect to the Gmail service with this account, generate an application-specific password in your Google account.